sweeneyapps/JobAutoReload/README.md

 - It will keep on reloading the page every 20 second until No Virtual Machine message disappears.
 - You can stop anytime by clicking the icon again and it will switch to "OFF"

+## Extra Stuff

+- PC: Control-Shift-A
+- Mac: Command-Shift-A
+- What's that?!
+Whenever You get to the Math question, if you execute the command: you will get alert box with the ANSWER!!
+- Time Saver!

 ---------------------